isso-comments/isso/Readme.md

 - simple JSON API (hence comments are JavaScript-only)
 - create comments and modify/delete within a time range
 - Ping/Trackback support (not implemented yet)
-- simple admin interface (not implemented yet)
+- simple admin interface (work in progress)
-- easy integration, similar to Disqus (not implemented yet)
+- easy integration, similar to Disqus (work in progress)
 - spam filtering using [http:bl](https://www.projecthoneypot.org/) (not implemented yet)

 ## Installation

 TODO

+## Migrating from Disqus

+Go to [disqus.com](https://disqus.com/) and export your "forum" as XML.
+If you use Firefox and you get a 403, try a webkit browser, Disqus did something very weird with that download link.
+Next:

+    $ isso import /path/to/ur/dump.xml

+That's it.
+Visit your admin page to see all threads.
+If it doesn't work for you, please file in a bug report \*including\* your dump.

 ## API